Gaspilabastie/BAISH-Transformers-Workshop/readme.md

-# AI Safety: Introduction to Transformer Architecture Workshop
+# AI Safety: Introduction to Transformer Architecture

 **A hands-on workshop where I'll build language models from scratch to understand why transformers became the dominant architecture in modern AI.**